These bites would also be an ideal part of an afternoon tea

 Making the rondo bites

 Preheat your oven at 175ºC / 350ºF, conventional setting.
 Take your mini muffin pan.
 You can brush the holes with butter, but if you use a non-stick pan you could also omit this part, because the butter content of the bites is already very high.
 We can tell you from our own experience, we do not prepare our tin and the bites do not stick.
-But please don’t be mad if yours does, we are just saying what works for us.
+But please don’t be mad if yours do, we are just saying what works for us.

-Take the first piece of wrapped dough from the fridge.
+Take the first piece of dough from the fridge.
 Divide this dough into 12 equal parts (each weighing around 19 grams).
 Roll each piece of dough into a ball and place it in a muffin tin hole.
 Press the dough into the hole.
 Now make an indentation in each piece by pressing a wooden tamper or other fitting utensil in the dough, like you see in the picture.
 If you do not have any fitting tool laying around you can also use your thumb.

 Now fill each hole with a teaspoon of apricot jam or your jam of choice.
 If your jam is very thick and/or sweet it could also benefit from the addition of a little bit of lemon juice.